-- timely and successful completion of Phase 3 clinical trials in the U.S., which may be significantly costlier than we currently anticipate, be impacted by how successful patient enrollment is, especially in a pandemic, and/or produce results that do not achieve the endpoints of the trials or which are ultimately deemed not to be clinically meaningful; - whether we are required by the FDA or similar foreign regulatory agencies to conduct additional clinical trials beyond those currently planned to support the approval and commercialization of sofpironium bromide; - achieving and maintaining, and, where applicable, ensuring that our third-party contractors achieve and maintain, compliance with our and their contractual obligations and with all regulatory and legal requirements applicable to sofpironium bromide; - ability of third parties with which we contract to manufacture consistently adequate clinical trial and commercial supplies of sofpironium bromide, to remain in good standing with regulatory agencies and to develop, validate and maintain or supervise commercially viable manufacturing processes that are compliant with FDAregulated current good manufacturing practices, and the product's package insert; - · a continued acceptable safety and tolerability profile during clinical development and following any approval of sofpironium bromide;
+- timely and successful completion of Phase 3 clinical trials in the U.S., which may be significantly costlier than we currently anticipate, especially in a pandemic, and/or produce results that do not achieve the endpoints of the trials or which are ultimately deemed not to be clinically meaningful; - whether we are required by the FDA or similar foreign regulatory agencies to conduct additional clinical trials beyond those currently planned to support the approval and commercialization of sofpironium bromide; - achieving and maintaining, and, where applicable, ensuring that our third-party contractors achieve and maintain, compliance with our and their contractual obligations and with all regulatory and legal requirements applicable to them and to sofpironium bromide; - ability of third parties with which we contract to manufacture consistently adequate clinical trial and commercial supplies of sofpironium bromide, to remain in good standing with regulatory agencies and to develop, validate and maintain or supervise commercially viable manufacturing processes that are compliant with FDA-regulated current good manufacturing practices, and the product's package insert, to hire and retain a sufficient and qualified workforce, and to manage their own supply chain to comply with their contractual obligations to us, which supply chains and workforce availability have been constrained in recent months; - · a continued acceptable safety and tolerability profile during clinical development and following any approval of sofpironium bromide;

-- ability to obtain favorable labeling for sofpironium bromide through regulators that allows for successful commercialization, given the drug may be marketed only to the extent approved by these regulatory authorities (unlike with most other industries); - ability to commercialize sofpironium bromide successfully in the U.S. and outside Japan, if approved for marketing, sale, and distribution in such countries and territories, whether alone or in collaboration with Kaken or others; - · ability of Kaken to commercialize sofpironium bromide successfully in Japan now that it has been approved and is being marketed; - acceptance by physicians, insurers and payors, and patients of the quality, benefits, safety, and efficacy of sofpironium bromide, if approved, including relative to alternative and competing treatments and the next best standard of care; - existence of a regulatory and legal environment conducive to the success of sofpironium bromide; - · ability to price sofpironium bromide to recover our development costs and generate a satisfactory profit margin; and - · our ability and our partners' ability to establish and enforce intellectual property rights in and to sofpironium bromide, including but not limited to patents and licenses.
+- ability to obtain favorable labeling for sofpironium bromide through regulators that allows for successful commercialization, given the drug may be marketed only to the extent approved by these regulatory authorities (unlike with most other industries); - ability to commercialize sofpironium bromide successfully in the U.S. and outside Japan, if approved for marketing, sale, and distribution in such countries and territories, whether alone or in collaboration with Kaken or others; - · ability of Kaken to commercialize sofpironium bromide successfully in Japan now that it has been approved and is being marketed; - acceptance by physicians, insurers and payors, and patients of the quality, benefits, safety, and efficacy of sofpironium bromide, if and where approved, including relative to alternative and competing treatments and the next best standard of care; - existence of a regulatory, pricing and reimbursement, and legal environment conducive to the success of sofpironium bromide; - · ability to price sofpironium bromide to recover our development costs and generate a satisfactory profit margin; and - our ability and our partners' ability to establish and enforce intellectual property rights in and to sofpironium bromide, including but not limited to patents, regulatory exclusivity rights, and licenses.

 If we do not achieve one or more of these factors, many of which are beyond our reasonable control, in a timely manner or at all, and with adequate financing, we could experience significant delays or an inability to obtain regulatory approvals or commercialize sofpironium bromide.
 Even if regulatory approvals are obtained, we may never be able to successfully commercialize sofpironium bromide.
-Accordingly, we cannot assure you that we will be able to generate sufficient revenue through the sale of sofpironium bromide, or any other asset, to continue our business.
+Accordingly, we cannot assure that we will be able to generate sufficient revenue through the sale of sofpironium bromide, or any other asset, to continue our business.